By Root Freedom | Natural Wellness

 - 1 tablespoon jojoba oil

 Where to get herbs: Click the links above for your dried herbs and oils from Starwest Botanicals.
-Grow your own from seed with Seeds_Now
+Grow your own from seed with Seeds Now

 Recipe 5 — Immune Boost and Cold Relief